MrUddh/astra-tv-project/README.md

 ### Here is a link to the project hosted on Vercel: [Astra TV-Series](https://astra-tv-project-89yr.vercel.app/)

+> Astra TV-series is a web application built with React, TypeScript, and Vite.
+It provides a user-friendly interface to browse and explore various TV series.
+Leveraging modern web technologies, the project offers fast performance, reusable components, and strong type safety.
+Hosted on Vercel

 - To get started, make sure you have node installed and a minimum version of `v12.0.0` to be able to run the project.
 (But to be able to also run the Vite test client you need at least `v18.0.0`.)

 - Clone this repo and run: